V7, Effective 19 November 2020

 1.1 We are committed to safeguarding the privacy of our website visitors, customer personnel and Saberr service users.

-1.2 This policy applies where we are acting as a data controller with respect to the personal data of our website visitors and service users; in other words, where we determine the purposes and means of the processing of that personal data.
+1.2 This policy applies where we are acting as a data controller with respect to the personal data of our website visitors, customer personnel and service users; in other words, where we determine the purposes and means of the processing of that personal data.

 2. How we use your personal data

 2.1 In this Section 2 we have set out: